DriesDD/JSexamples/README.md

 below:

 - open a terminal
-- navigate to this folder
+- navigate to the folder where this README is
 - run `npm run api`

 From there you will have the _REST API_ running on _localhost_ on the port 3000.